hibernate/hibernate-reactive/README.md

 Of course, this isn't necessary if you fetch the association eagerly.

+### Field-level lazy fetching

+Similarly, field-level lazy fetching&mdash;an advanced feature, which is only supported in conjunction with Hibernate's optional compile-time bytecode enhancer&mdash;is also an explicit operation:

+    session5.find(Book.class, book.id)
+            .thenCompose( book -> session.fetch(book, Book_.isbn) )
+            .thenAccept( isbn -> ... )

+Note that the field to fetch is identified by a JPA metamodel `Attribute`.

+We don't encourage you to use field-level lazy fetching unless you have very specific requirements.

 ### Transactions

 The `withTransaction()` method performs work within the scope of a database